 The rules regarding evidence and testimony are also less technical in administrative hearings.
 But you can

 You have the right to testify on your own behalf, but even if you choose not to testify the licensing authority can still call you to testify “as if under cross-examination.”16

 It is often useful in conviction-related disciplinary hearings to present evidence showing

 - that your conviction was for a crime that is not substantially related to your profession

 - that you have been rehabilitated from your crime

 The licensing authority then has 100 days to decide whether or not to accept the ALJ’s proposed decision.
-Often the licensing authority will agree with the ALJ’s proposed decision, just as happened in our above examples with the Board of Registered Nursing and the Dental Board of California.
+Often the licensing authority will agree with the ALJ’s proposed decision, as in our above examples with the Board of Registered Nursing and the Dental Board of California.